Scary stuff: How fabricators attacked Miami paper after school shooting

 And talk about real-world consequences.
 Of course parents, students and teachers at the middle school would be scared by such a story and blame the Herald for fomenting fear.

-As technology makes it easier to create fake tweets, fake stories, even fake videos, the potential for undermining those who try to cover real news.
+As technology makes it easier to create fake tweets, fake stories, even fake videos, the potential grows for undermining those who try to cover real news.

 We've also seen stark evidence of this as the Russians, during and since the 2016 campaign, have used bots and bogus accounts to try to disrupt American politics, first to push Donald Trump’s candidacy and most recently to exploit divisions over the Florida shooting.